dev-mush/jaims-py/README.md

 print(response)
 ```

-The messages accepted by the `send_messages` function are those specified in the [official OpenAI docs](https://platform.openai.com/docs/api-reference/chat/create).
+The parameters accepted by the `run` method are those specified in the [official OpenAI docs](https://platform.openai.com/docs/api-reference/chat/create).

 ### ⚙️ Functions